 But 2 – 5 = -3 is not a natural number

-Same is the condition for whole numbers.
-If two whole numbers are subtracted, then its not necessary it will result in the whole number.
+The same is the condition for whole numbers.
+If two whole numbers are subtracted, it is not necessary to result in the whole number.

 Eg: 2 X 6 = 12 is a natural number

 4 X 0 = is a whole number, where 4 and 0 are also whole numbers.

 Division of two natural numbers and whole numbers may or may not result in natural and whole numbers, respectively.
 If the result is in fraction or decimal, they are not considered as natural and whole numbers.